runbsd/runbsd/people/neerajpal.md

 and also I have tinkered FreeBSD kernel and written some rootkits for fun while reading "Designing BSD rootkits" by Joseph Kong.

-I introduced OpenBSD to my colleagues, college friends, and my girlfriend.
-She is not from tech industry, but she is familiar with Linux, OpenBSD, kernel, some security stuff, and pledge(2), just because I share everything I learn with her and she has no choice except listning.
-;)

 My personal blog [bsdboy.ml](https://bsdboy.ml) is running on OpenBSD too.
 It serves HTML files with httpd(8), sends and receive emails with OpenSMTPD.